 Alvotech and Fuji Pharma Expand Partnership Adding a New Biosimilar Candidate

-/EIN News/ -- REYKJAVIK, Iceland and TOKYO, Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, and Japanese pharmaceutical company Fuji Pharma Co., Ltd. (“Fuji”, Tokyo Stock Exchange: 4554) have decided to expand their existing exclusive commercialization partnership covering Japan, by adding a new undisclosed biosimilar candidate.
+REYKJAVIK, Iceland and TOKYO, Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Alvotech ALVO, a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, and Japanese pharmaceutical company Fuji Pharma Co., Ltd. ("Fuji", Tokyo Stock Exchange: 4554) have decided to expand their existing exclusive commercialization partnership covering Japan, by adding a new undisclosed biosimilar candidate.

 "We are pleased to expand our successful collaboration with Fuji.
 Just recently, we announced the submission of an application for marketing approval in Japan for the first biosimilar candidate developed under our partnership," said Robert Wessman, Founder, CEO and Chairman of Alvotech.